minprog/pyprog/opdrachten/week6/virus/venglish.md

     plt.xlim(0,500)
     plt.show()

-So in a large part of the simulations, the virus gets a big dent from the virus inhibitor, but then recovers and stays at the same level until the end of the simulation.
-In a smaller number of the simulations, the virus inhibitor works so well that the virus soon disappears.
+So in a large part of the simulations, the virus gets a big dent from the antiviral medicine, but then recovers and stays at the same level until the end of the simulation.
+In a smaller number of the simulations, the medicine works so well that the virus soon disappears.

-### Healed/unhealed
+### Cured/not cured

-As a final graph, we will look at how many cases the virus inhibitor has been successful in.
+As a final graph, we will look at the success rate of the antiviral medicine.

-    # aantal te draaien simulaties
+    # number of simulations to run
     n_simulations = 100

-    # voor het bijhouden van aantal genezen
+    # keep track of simulations that result in cure
     n_simulations_cured = 0

-    # voer de simulatie honderd keer uit, en hou bij hoeveel daarvan genezen zijn
+    # run the simulation multiple times, keeping track of cure rate
     for i in range(n_simulations):
         viruses = [generate_virus(4) for _ in range(100)]
         result = simulate(viruses, 0.1, 0.1, 0.5, 100, timesteps = 500)

-        # als de laatste tijdstap geen virussen bevat, is de persoon genezen
+        # if the final time step has 0 viruses, person is cured
         if result[-1] == 0:
             n_simulations_cured += 1

     labels = ['Cured', 'Not Cured']
     sizes = [n_simulations_cured, n_simulations - n_simulations_cured]

-    # opmaak van de pie chart
+    # pie chart layout
     fig1, ax1 = plt.subplots(figsize=(8, 8))
     ax1.pie(sizes, labels=labels, autopct='%1i%%',startangle=90)
     ax1.axis('equal')
     plt.title('Pie chart of cured and non cured simulations') plt.show()

-## Valve
+## The end

 So much for **Virus**.
 Hopefully you had a nice introduction to making simulations.
-Because you can never simulate the complete situation, the trick is to look for a good combination of factors that you can take into account.
-That is why making good simulations is a [field](https://uva.computationalscience.nl) in itself!
+Because you can never simulate every aspect of a process, the trick is to look for a good combination of factors that you will be able to track and yields representative results.
+This is exactly why making good simulations is a [field](https://uva.computationalscience.nl) in itself!